 Seykota is known for limiting the impact of the trader’s emotions and biases through strict trading systems.
-While trading systems were a key aspect of Seykota’s success, and there’s a lot to be said for the use of trading systems, an over-confidence in them can be misleading.
-Many traders, especially beginner traders, mistakenly believe that a trading system eliminates all decision making, but as Seykota says, it is ultimately discretionary.
+While trading systems were an essential aspect of Seykota’s success, and there’s a lot to be said for the use of trading systems, an over-confidence in them can be misleading.
+Many traders, especially beginner traders, mistakenly believe that a trading system eliminates all decision-making, but as Seykota says, it is ultimately discretionary.
 The rules developed, the assets traded, and the code developed is all discretionary.

-Prior to becoming a hedge fund manager, Simons worked as a math professor at the university level and his mathematical contributions helped develop string theory.
+Before becoming a hedge fund manager, Simons worked as a math professor at the university level, and his mathematical contributions helped develop string theory.
 Simons’ work as a mathematician informs his trading.
-His systematic trading philosophy is based on quantitative models that rely largely on mathematical and statistical analysis.
-According to Forbes, Simons’ net worth is estimated to be $23.5 billion and in 2019 he was the number one highest-earning hedge fund manager.
+His systematic trading philosophy is based on quantitative models that rely primarily on mathematical and statistical analysis.
+According to Forbes, Simons’ net worth is estimated to be $23.5 billion, and in 2019 he was the number one highest-earning hedge fund manager.

 Change is inevitable.
 Over time, markets will change; industries will change; regulations will change, etc. The “goose that lays the golden egg now” won’t always.
 It’s essential to find a trading strategy that works for you, but it’s just as important to remain flexible and capable of changing when the time comes.